Skip to main content

 • stability

-• “Whilst this sounds interesting in theory, in practice it is buggy and I had items that refused to be clicked on (for no reason), items that wouldn't register until I clicked on one of their other forms (not in my list), items that glitched so that they continued to flash in and out of existence, playing half of their morph animation after being selected.”
+• “Whilst this sounds interesting in theory, in practice it is buggy: items refused to be clicked on for no reason, some items wouldn't register until I clicked on one of their other forms not in my list, and some glitched by flashing in and out of existence while playing half of their morph animation after being selected.”

 • grinding